shareup/build_release/README.md

 $ mix build.release
 ```

 You will now have a `.tar` in your current directory of the release built from inside the container.
+If you `tar -xf` then the can by started with: `:app_name/bin/:app_name start`

 ## Installation